HazyResearch/deepdive/doc/binary_format.md

-    equalPredicate  uint64_t    8   // value to check equality against the variable (FIXME subject to change) arity           uint64_t    8   // arity of the factor, i.e., how many variables it connects to variableReferences              // references to variables (one block per arity) weightReferences                // reference to multiple weights (MULTINOMIAL factor) or a single weight id
+    equalPredicate  uint64_t    8   // value to check equality against the variable (FIXME subject to change) arity           uint64_t    8   // arity of the factor, i.e., how many variables it connects to variableReferences              // references to variables (one block per arity) weightReferences                // reference to multiple weights (categorical factor) or a single weight id

 For valid values for `factorFunction`, see [`FACTOR_FUNCTION_TYPE` enum](../src/common.h).